lquidfire/postallow/README.md

 * Thanks to all the generous [contributors](https://github.com/stevejenkins/postallow/graphs/contributors) right here on GitHub who have helped move the project along!

 # More Info
-My blog post discussing how Postallow came to be is here:
+A blog post by the original author discussing how Postallow came to be is here:

 http://www.stevejenkins.com/blog/2015/11/postscreen-allowlisting-smtp-outbound-ip-addresses-large-webmail-providers/